TakinB/MovieShowtimes/README.md

     - **MovieAPIHelper**: This is the service helpers for movie API which returns a useQuery
     - **OpenAiHelper**: This is the services helpers for OpenAI API which returns a useQuery
     - **fakeAPI**: this is a fake json payload which will be appended to the api response in ListView.jsx.
 This adds the movie "Fight Club" to the list of movies.
 The reason for adding a customised payload to existing API response is that there are more reviews for older movies and LLM has a historical knowledge around them (less likely that the LLM response will be hollucination for a demo)

+## Where and how I used AI assisted code

+All UI components and css stylings are hand-crafted by me without the use of AI except the Chat component which is crafted in collaboration with Claude.